Storyblok Raises $80M Series C - Read News

 3

-Section titled Setting the real path Setting the real path
+Setting the real path

 Next, click on Content and open the Home story.
 Since Storyblok will automatically attach the slug for any story entry, we need to set the real path on our home entry since the slug is home.
 Click on Entry Configuration icon {1} and enter / {2} as the Real Path.
 Now you should see your development server inside of Storyblok.